dimkar121/LSHDB/README.md

  </stores>
 </server>
 ```
-Save the above snippet as `config.xml` into a folder `someFolder` and then run
+Save the above snippet as `config.xml` into some folder and then run
-`mvn exec:java  -Dexec.mainClass="gr.eap.LSHDB.Server" -Dexec.args="/someFolder/"`.
-A LSHDB instance will be fired up, hosting a single store, and listening on all network interfaces of the local machine on port 4443.
+`mvn exec:java  -Dexec.mainClass="gr.eap.LSHDB.Server" -Dexec.args="/someFolder/"`,
+which will fire up a LSHDB instance, hosting a single store, and listening on all network interfaces of the local machine on port 4443.

 The correpsonding client application should specify the server/port through a `client` object, and, in turn, submit the query.
 ```